jyotinlad/development-dashboard-server/README.md

 ## Unit Tests

-Running the unit tests can be done using the following commands:
+Running the unit tests can be done using the following commands.
+The first option will need the project to be included in the sys path (whereas the latter does this automatically).
 1. `python -m unittest discover`
 2. `pytest`

 Note, all directories within the `pythontest` directory must contain an `__init__.py` file.
 This is so that all the tests can be found and run.

-pytest automatically adds the root directory to the sys.path